FollyMaddy/RetroRun/README.md

 Files:

+RetroRun.sh

-RetroRun.sh = the actual program, after installation, desktop file is linked to this program
+the actual program, after installation, desktop file is linked to this program

+install.sh

-install.sh=creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.
+creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.

+uninstall.sh

-uninstall.sh=removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.
+removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.

+use-vesa.conf

-use-vesa.conf=if resolution 800x600 is not possible with RetroRun,
+if resolution 800x600 is not possible with RetroRun,

 try another monitor and/or paste and use the file /usr/share/xorg.conf.d/use-vesa.conf .

 A reboot is necessary to turn the computer into VESA mode .

 Remove the file if you want to turn back to the normal state .

 Dependencies :